 Top of the pageActionset

 Taking antiretroviral drugs for HIV will not cure your infection.
 But it may allow you to stay healthy for a long time.
+And treatment can help prevent spreading the infection to other people.

 Your willingness and ability to follow your antiretroviral therapy schedule exactly as prescribed is essential for successful treatment of your HIV infection.
 Not following your prescribed HIV therapy may cause treatment failures, such as: